-Lucy Letby trial: Nurse accused of lying over twin boy's death
+Lucy Letby trial: Nurse says 'dirty' ward was factor in baby deaths

 Continuing her defence, Ms Letby told the court the hospital had plumbing problems with "raw sewage coming out of sinks" in one of the nurseries.

+Earlier, the jury was also told she had "made up" parts of her evidence about a baby twin, who she is said to have murdered, and was repeatedly accused of lying and adding details to her account.

-She was asked about her recollections of a baby boy - referred to in court as Child E - who she is said to have first injured, causing a bleed, and then killed with an injection of air.
+She was asked about her recollections of the baby boy - referred to in court as Child E - who she is said to have first injured, causing a bleed, and then killed with an injection of air.

 Child E was a twin and was born prematurely alongside brother Child F in late July 2015.